ComputeCanada/magic_castle/docs/README.md

 will be instantiated, others will stay uninstantiated or will be destroyed if previously instantiated.

-### 4.20 skip_upgrade (optional)
+### 4.20 upgrade (optional)

-**default_value** = `false`
+**default_value** = `"vanilla-all"`

-If true, the base image packages will not be upgraded during the first boot.
-By default, all packages are upgraded.
+Defines if base image packages are upgraded during the first boot.
+Possible values are:

+- `"all"`: upgrade all packages
+- `"none"`: do not upgrade packages
+- `"security"`: upgrade security packages only
+- `"vanilla-all"`: upgrade all packages only when booting from a vanilla base image
+- `"vanilla-security"`: upgrade security packages only when booting from a vanilla base image

 **Post build modification effect**: No effect on currently built instances.
-Ones created after the modification will take into consideration the new value of the parameter to determine whether they should upgrade the base image packages or not.
+Ones created after the modification will take into consideration the new value of the parameter to determine how they should upgrade the base image packages.

 ### 4.21 puppetfile (optional)